Tului2020/odometer/README.md

-Please open index.html and type number into input
+Please open index.html and type number into input and press 'Enter' to see odometer reading